developer-onizuka/serviceMesh/README.md

 Address: 10.108.92.68
 ```

-But this moment, You can not access to the FQDN of "nginx-vm-svc.vmnamespace.svc.cluster.local".
+But at this moment, You can not access to the FQDN of "nginx-vm-svc.vmnamespace.svc.cluster.local".
 You should bind between the service and IP address of Virtual Machine.
 ```
 $ kubectl exec -n vmnamespace -it ubuntu -- curl nginx-vm-svc.vmnamespace.svc:8080 |grep "<title>.*</title>"
 command terminated with exit code 56